 (2) Such burning shall be permitted on the second and fourth Saturdays of each month, between the hours of 7:00 AM and 12:00 noon.
 All fires shall be completely extinguished prior to the end of the permitted burning period.
 In the event of a drought or other conditions, the Board of Commissioners may, upon motion, temporarily suspend all open fires until such time as said threat due to drought or other condition has ended.

-(3) Such burning shall be constantly attended by a competent person 16 years of age or order, until such burning is completely extinguished.
+(3) Such burning shall be constantly attended by a competent person 16 years of age or older, until such burning is completely extinguished.

 (4) A supply of water through a hose or other such extinguisher shall be readily available for the purpose of extinguishing the fire in the event of danger or excessive smoke.